Data Input Mapping

 Multi instance mapping

 The "Collection to iterate" dropdown allows you to choose an element from your context with a data type which is a collection.
-The iterator name field is used to create a new variable with a given name, with a data type which is an instance of the collection selected.
-This variable will be available in the auto-completion of every mapping expression.
+The iterator name field is used to create a new variable representing one item in that collection.
+This variable is used in the mapping expression, defining the mapping of each item in the collection.

 For example if I have in my context a data input called "Names" which is a collection of string and I create an iterator variable called "Iterator" which gonna have the string type.
 Then I will be able to use the iterator in my mapping expression.